PeeterTarvas/ITI0302copy/README.md

 # Stockviewer
-Repository has 2 projects insede:
+The repository has 2 projects inside:
  - frontend
  - backend
+Both have READMES on how to run them